diogovalentte/homarr-iframes/docs/SOURCES.md

 - `VIKUNJA_ADDRESS`: your Vikunja instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_VIKUNJA_ADDRESS`: your Vikunja instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `VIKUNJA_TOKEN`: an access token used to access your Vikunja instance API to get your tasks.
 You can get it by going to **Settings -> API Tokens -> Create a Token -> In "Tasks", select "Read One" and "Read All"; In "Projects", select "Read One" and "Read All" -> Create Token**.
-  - If you want to add a button to set the task as done in the iframe, also add the permission **Update**.
+  - If you want to add a button to set the task as done in the iframe, add the permission **Update**.

-# Overseerr
+# Media Requests

-This source creates an iFrame with your media requests from your [Overseerr](https://github.com/sct/overseerr) instance.
+This source creates an iFrame with your media requests from your [Overseerr](https://github.com/sct/overseerr) and [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) instances.

 ![image](https://github.com/diogovalentte/homarr-iframes/assets/49578155/7f374beb-e392-4ee9-94fc-4d1556f65e7c)